yutatoyama/AppliedEconometrics2020/02_RIntro/programmingR1.md

 - One of the biggest strengths of `R` is its use of vectorized operations.
     - Frequently the lack of understanding of this concept leads of a belief that `R` is *slow*.
-    - `R` is not the fastest language, but it has a reputation for being slower than it really is.)

 - When a function like `log()` is called on a vector `x`, a vector is returned which has applied the function to each element of the vector  `x`.